 Stage 1: Placement

-The first step in the money laundering process is known as ‘placement’.
+One of the first stages of money laundering is known as ‘placement’.
 After getting hold of illegally acquired funds, financial criminals move the cash from its source by disguising it and then placing into the legitimate financial system.
 There are several ways the ‘dirty’ money can be entered into the financial system:

-- Through ‘smurfing’ – the act of breaking a large sum into smaller transactions below the reporting threshold.
+● Through ‘smurfing’ – The act of breaking a large sum into smaller and less-suspicious transactions below the reporting threshold.
 The illegal funds are often deposited into one or multiple bank accounts by either multiple people (smurfs) or by a single person over a long period.

 Stage 2: Layering